chrisatbrookes/bigtext/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 Graphics website [Brand New](https://www.underconsideration.com/brandnew/archives/new_logo_for_ikea.php) has published a series of diagrams that show how simple the changes are.

-The result is intended to create a "bigger brand presence" within the same amount of media space.
+Apparently, the result is intended to create a "bigger brand presence" within the same amount of media space.

 ![The IKEA logo](../uploads/ikea_2019_logo.png "The IKEA logo")